mem48/geocompr/main.md

 Interestingly, the raster data model stores the coordinate of the grid cell only indirectly.
 Say, we are in the 3^rd^ row and the 4^th^ column of a raster matrix.
 To derive the corresponding coordinate, we have to move from the origin three cells in x-direction and four cells in y-direction with the cell resolution defining the distance for each x- and y-step.
-The raster header simply gives the matrix a spatial dimension which we need when plotting the raster or when we want to combine two rasters, think, for instance, of adding the values of one raster to another (see also next Chapter).
+The raster header gives the matrix a spatial dimension which we need when plotting the raster or when we want to combine two rasters, think, for instance, of adding the values of one raster to another (see also next Chapter).
 <!-- should we somewhere add a table comparing advantages/disadvantages of using the vector or raster data model, would fit nicely into chapter 2 -->

 Simple features, described in the previous chapter, store attribute data in a data frame, with each column corresponding to a variable (such as 'name') and each row to one observation (such as an individual bus station).